John McDonnell (footballer)

 John McDonnell (born 26 March 1965 in Dublin) is an Irish football manager and former footballer.
-He most recently managed Drogheda United having also managed Dublin City, St Patrick's Athletic, Newry City, Shelbourne and been assistant manager of Faroe Islands.
+He most recently managed Drogheda United, having also managed Dublin City, St Patrick's Athletic, Newry City, Shelbourne and been assistant manager of the Faroe Islands.

-Nicknamed Johnny Mac, he had an accomplished career as a footballer before entering management.
+Nicknamed "Johnny Mac", he had a long career as a footballer before entering management.
 The majority of his career was spent at St Patrick's Athletic and he captained the side to the 1996 League of Ireland Championship.

 Career

 Playing career

 As a defender, McDonnell started his career with Shamrock Rovers in the 1983–84 season (five total appearances), followed by Home Farm, Drogheda United before signing for Pats.
 After winning the league there he signed back for Rovers for the 1991–92 where he scored once in 34 appearances.

 He then signed back for another spell at Richmond Park where he captained the side to the League triumph in the 1995–96 season under manager Brian Kerr.
 Despite missing out on the Champions League due to then format in the first ever European tie at Richmond Park McDonnell scored in the UEFA Cup tie with SK Slovan Bratislava.

 He then moved to Newry Town.
 It was with the Northern Irish club that he made the first step into management, becoming player-manager in 1998.

 In this first ever season in European competition, Newry Town (as they were then known) were drawn against the Croatia side Hrvatski Dragovoljac.
 A 1–0 defeat in Croatia was followed by a historic 2–0 win at home to send the club into the second round.
 There they met Bundesliga side MSV Duisburg.
 Again, Newry were drawn away in the first leg, coming away with a respectable 2–0 defeat to the German professionals.
 A 1–0 win at home wasn't enough to force extra time but the side had exceeded expectations in the tournament.